Encore S2 Neckband Headphones

 As with most neckband headphones, the Encore S2’s are designed to rest around the neck.
 This model has an added feature of magnetized earpieces the cleverly snap together when not in use.
 Not only does it make it far less likely for the headphones to fall from your neck it also prevents the cables from tangling.

 The entire headphones including the neckband weigh just 23 grams and are barely noticeable when worn.
 The flexible arms have a pleasant rubbery surface with a matte finish that’s easy to keep clean.
-Possibly my favorite design feature is the size and shape of the earpieces.
+Possibly my favourite design feature is the size and shape of the earpieces.
 They are amazingly comfortable to wear and fit so close in the ear that I can side lay on a pillow without discomfort.

 Sound Quality and Specs